inkdropapp/docs-old/pages/privacy.md

 You can change your account data and payment card data at any time by visiting your account settings page on [app.inkdrop.info](https://app.inkdrop.info).

 You can close your Inkdrop account at any time through [app.inkdrop.info](https://app.inkdrop.info).
-Closing your account starts a process of erasing Inkdrop's records of your account data.
+Closing your account starts a process of erasing Inkdrop's records of your account data including notes, shared notes, notebooks, tags and attachment files.
 Closing your account does not automatically erase plugins published under your account.
 You can unpublish plugins before closing your account with `ipm unpublish` command.
+When you uninstalled our iOS app or Android app, the data stored in your device is completely erased.
+When you uninstalled our desktop app for macOS, Windows or Linux, the data is not completely erased from your device.
+You can find the data which the app stores in following directory and you can erase them:

+* on macOS: `~/Library/Application Support/inkdrop/`
+* on Windows: `%APPDATA%/inkdrop/`
+* on Linux: `~/.config/inkdrop/`

+Closing your account anonymizes your topics and comments posted on [forum.inkdrop.info](https://forum.inkdrop.info/).
+Your profile and IP address on the forum will be erased but your posts will be remained because they would be helpful for other users.
+If you wish to delete them completely, email [contact@inkdrop.info](mailto:contact@inkdrop.info) and let us know which user needs to be erased.

 If you have questions or problems using the website or `ipm` command to change or delete data about you, email [contact@inkdrop.info](mailto:contact@inkdrop.info).